CYB3RKING/FreeFire-Phishing/README.md

 - Fully customizable and easy to deploy

 **Credit:**
-Developed by **@OnlineHacking**, a well-known figure in the ethical hacking and cybersecurity education community.
+Developed by **@OnlineHacking**,a trusted name in ethical hacking and cybersecurity education.
 ---

 This format incorporates the additional details while keeping the original structure.